weinhouse/Random-Fun-Projects/Libvirt-Debian-KVM/Readme.md

-## Server to host virutal machines, my solution to restrictive Proxmox policy
+## Server to host virutal machines, my solution to a restrictive Proxmox policy

 I was looking for a solution to host a couple virtual machines on my home network.
-After some research online, I was planning to use Proxmox.
+After some research, I was planning to use Proxmox.
 The problem was that there is a restrictive policy where non paying users have to use a repo that Proxmox will not stand behind.
-Statements like it is good, but not fully tested versions and others like do not use for production.
-I changed my plan and settled on regular good old Debian(11) with built in KVM, libvert, and some utilities like virt-install and virt-manager.
-This will run on mini computers, first being my existing "Intel NUC", and currently I'm setting up a second "Lenovo M710q".
-The goal is to create virtual machines that will use my current docker images and local storage which I syncronizes to a Dropbox cloud storage.
-This way I can have one VM server and one as a hot backup which can easily take over if the first hardware fails:
+Statements like "mostly stable, but not fully tested versions" and others like "do not use for production" helped me to change my mind.
+I decided to use good old Debian(11) with built in [KVM](https://wiki.debian.org/KVM#Introduction), libvert, and some utilities like [virt-manager](https://virt-manager.org/), and virt-install.
+Seems to run well on mini computers, first being my existing "Intel NUC", and currently I'm setting up a second "Lenovo M710q".
+The goal is to create virtual machines that will use my current docker images for applications and database storage plus local storage which syncronizes to Dropbox cloud storage.
+This way I can have one machine for my virtual machines, and one as a warm/hot backup.:

 - Virtual machines to replace currently running hardware machines:
   - VM-1: to use for general monitoring and utilities for my network, also house my two docker images